Yusril Ihza Mahendra

 Yusril Ihza Mahendra (born 5 February 1956) is an Indonesian lawyer, politician and academic, who served as the leader of the Crescent Star Party (PBB) from 2015 to 2024.
 He is the current Coordinating Minister for Legal, Human Rights, Immigration, and Correction in President Prabowo Subianto's Red and White Cabinet.
-Previously, he served as the leader of the PBB from 1998 until 2005, Minister of Justice and Human Rights from 2004 until 2007 and 2024 until 2029, and member of the People's Representative Council from 1999 until 2009.
+Previously, he served as the leader of the PBB from 1998 until 2005, Minister of Justice and Human Rights from 1999 until 2004 (as Minister of Justice from 1999-2001 and as Minister of Law and Human Rights from 2001-2004), and member of the People's Representative Council in 1999.

 Born on 5 February 1956, he attended the University of Indonesia.
-Graduating with a Bachelor's Degree in Philosophy.
+He graduated with a Bachelor's Degree in Philosophy and a Bachelor's Degree in Constitutional Law.
 He would go on to work as a speechwriter for presidents Suharto and B. J. Habibie.
 He founded the PBB in 1998, and was later elected a member of the People's Representative Council in the 1999 legislative elections, and was subsequently appointed Minister of Justice and Human Rights in 2001 by president Megawati Sukarnoputri.
 He served as minister until 2004, when he became the State Secretary of Indonesia, going on to serve from 2004 until 2007.

 Yusril is married with Rika Tolentino Kato and they have two children, Ishmael Zacharias Mahendra and Anissa Zulaikha Mahendra.
 Previously he was married to Kessy Sukaesih, and they have four children.
 He divorced Sukaesih in November 2005.